victoriamazo/victoriamazo.github.io/README.md

 I hold a B.Sc., M.Sc. and PhD degrees in Physics and a M.Sc. in Financial Mathematics.

-_Research interests_: SLAM, depth and optical flow estimation, semantic segmentation, generative models, autonomious driving, biologically plausible modelling of brain
+_Research interests_: SLAM, Depth and Optical Flow estimation, Semantic Segmentation, Generative Models, Autonomious Driving, Robotics, biologically plausible modelling of brain

 __________________________________________